Introduction to PostgreSQL Case Insensitive

 - Create extension – This is defined as creating an extension name as citext in PostgreSQL.
 So, for example, we can create this extension to define the case insensitive.

-- Name of the table – This is defined as the name of the table to select the number of columns to use the lower function and citext extension inquery of case insensitive in PostgreSQL.
+- Name of the table – The “Name of the table” refers to the specific table name used to select columns and apply the lower function and citext extension for a case-insensitive query in PostgreSQL.

-- Name of the index – This is defined as creating a new index by using the lower function in PostgreSQL.
+- Name of the index – The “Name of the index” refers to the designation of creating a new index in PostgreSQL using the lower function.

-How Case Insensitive Query work in PostgreSQL
+How Case Insensitive Query Work in PostgreSQL

 - Below is the working of case insensitive query in PostgreSQL.

-- The below example shows that by default citext extension is not installed; we need to install first to use the same in PostgreSQL.
+- The below example shows that by default citext extension is not installed; we need to install it first to use the same in PostgreSQL.

 select * from stud2 where name::citext in ('ABC', 'PQR');